-How to eat these baked apple chips?
 They are excellent on their own, and that’s how I usually eat them.
 But sometimes I mix plain Greek yogurt with a bit of cinnamon, and I dip the apple chips into that.
-It’s so good!
+It’s really good!

-If you have leftovers, I suggest keeping them in the fridge in an airtight container for up to 3 days.
+If you have leftovers, I recommend keeping them in the fridge in an airtight container for up to 5 days.
 Reheat them in a 250F oven before serving, or eat them cold.
-They are good either way.
+They are very good either way.